feelsuegood/airbnb-clone-backend/README.md

-# 🍭 Sueweetbnb - Airbnb Clone Backend
+# 🍭 Sueweetstay - Backend

-A Django-based backend for an Airbnb clone project, built with Python 3.12 and Django 5.0.4.
+A Django-based backend for an Airbnb-inspired project, built with Python 3.12 and Django 5.0.4.

 ## 🚀 Getting Started